The GOsC commissions research to inform its policy development and to assess the effectiveness of its regulatory processes.

 It is important that the public has confidence in the quality and safety of osteopathic care.
 Our aim is to ensure that as an organisation we understand patient and public needs, views and concerns so that we can improve our patient information and our guidance for osteopaths.

 As part of ongoing research, we explored the views of the public and patients through focus groups conducted across the UK in 2014.
 We are interested in perceptions of regulation, osteopathic practice and the GOsC.
 Our focus group events were independently facilitated by specialist researchers Community Research.
-You can read the resulting report on the page Public and patient perceptions.
+You can read the resulting report on our Public and patient perceptions page.

 We also commissioned a national survey in 2014 of public perceptions of the osteopathic profession, carried out by YouGov and the resulting reports are also available on the Public and patient perceptions page along with a commentary by the GOsC on the findings of the research.